-If your car accident claim is handled by a personal injury law firm representing you on a contingency fee basis, the at-fault driver’s insurance company may send payment of your settlement to the law firm.
+When a personal injury law firm representing you on a contingency fee basis, the at-fault driver’s insurance company may send your settlement payment to the law firm.
 Your lawyer might then deduct his agreed-upon fee and submit the remainder of the settlement amount to you.

 According to Fair Claims Settlement Practices Regulations §2695.7, the settlement from the at-fault driver’s insurance company must meet the following criteria: